Safeguarding and Child Protection

 If parents have concerns about the safety or wellbeing of their child, they should contact:

-Mrs J S Parsons (Headteacher) or Mrs S Denney (Deputy Headteacher)
+In term time school hours: Mrs J S Parsons (Headteacher) or Mrs S Denney (Deputy Headteacher)

 Please see below other useful sites for Child Protection